 A monthly gym membership would be in accordance with my values, because of the sense of community gyms provide.
 Most gyms require you to sign up for a year or more, though I did try two gyms using month-to-month plans.
 In the end, it was better for me to exercise at home in the morning.
 This also saves the environmental impact of my driving.

 In short, make clear decisions about what you will spend routinely.

 Pay particular attention to utility and communication costs.
 Each month, make a choice about the expense.
 Should you continue it?
 Can it be lowered?
 If there is a contract, put a note in your calendar or a reminder in your software, so you can be aware of its end date.

 I just made a tough decision: to remove a dedicated land line, which I used for a fax machine.
 I struggled with it month after month.
 I knew I didn’t need it, but I liked having it.
 And a lot of my stationary still has that number printed on it.

 Last week, I bit the bullet and cancelled it.
 The savings was only $15 a month, but month after month, it will add up.
 And, more importantly, any money that is not usefully spent should not go to large companies such as the phone company.

 Big corporations know how to exploit our human weaknesses.
 Their advertising “offers” ensnare us into signing up for repetitive monthly bills that automatically come out of our credit or debit accounts.
 They become part of the background of life.
 We forget the expenses are there.

 But those expenses slowly but surely remove money from our pockets and into moneybags that might not meet our approval.
 It becomes a barrier to our financial freedom.
 Don’t let this happen to you.

 Dale S. Brown works on a portfolio of projects that empower people both in personal growth and political power.
-She lives in Washington, D.C. and is a guest blogger for the Center for a New American Dream.
+She lives in Washington, D.C. and is a guest blogger for New Dream.
 She blogs about how frugality financially empowered her, enabling her to take an early retirement at age 50 and live on her income.